Polkadot-Blockchain-Academy/pba-book/content/cryptography/addresses/slides.md

 An address is a representation of a public key, potentially with additional contextual information.

 Notes:

+A public key is a point on a defined elliptic curve more specifically the secret scalar value multiplied times a fixed base point on some curve G

 Having an address for a symmetric cryptography doesn't actually make any sense, because there is no public information about a symmetric key.